rapiddweller/rapiddweller-benerator-ce/doc/benerator_goals_features.md

 Improvements against the Community Edition are
 - Improved performance on single threading
 - Multithreaded data generation and anonymization
+- Anonymization Reporting supports you in compliance checking
 - Benerator UI: An integrated graphical development environment with editing support and task management UI
 - JSON support
 - JMS support: ActiveMQ, RabbitMQ and more